 New Zealand’s Royal Albatross Centre offers a safe haven for nature’s contrast.
-It’s the nesting grounds for both the largest of the country’s seabirds and the world’s smallest penguin.
-With conservation and animal protection at its forefront, it offers an opportunity for visitors to observe both the Royal Albatross and the Little Blue Penguins, without disturbing either.
+Here we saw the nesting grounds for both the largest of the country’s seabirds and the world’s smallest penguin.
+With conservation and animal protection at its forefront, it offered an opportunity for us to observe both the Royal Albatross and the Little Blue Penguins (tours now run independently), without disturbing either.

 Well worth the drive out to the end of the Otago Peninsula, the Royal Albatross Centre is a place for learning and discovery.
 Opting for a late afternoon visit, we were able to see the massive albatross both nesting and in flight, as well as the fairy penguins (Little Blue) returning home for the evening.